nandobike/nandobike.github.io/_books/energy-from-heaven-and-earth.md

 ---
 layout: book-shelf
-title: Energy from Heaven and Earth
+title: "Energy from Heaven and Earth"
 author: Edward Teller
+date: 2025-06-17
 olid: # use Open Library ID to fetch cover (if no `cover` is provided)
 categories: novels
 tags: